EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 • Provide a summary or representative copy of the relevant privacy provisions of its contract with that agent to the U.S. Department of Commerce upon request.

-To transfer Personal Data to a Third Party acting as a Controller, ABB shall comply with the Privacy Shield Notice and Choice Principles.
+To transfer Personal Data to a Third Party acting as a Controller, ABB shall comply with the Data Privacy Framework Notice and Choice Principles.
 ABB shall also enter into a contract with the Third-Party Controller.
-The contract shall provide that such data may only be processed for limited and specified purposes consistent with the consent provided by the individual.
-It will provide the same level of protection as the Privacy Shield Principles.
-The contract will require the Third-Party controller to notify ABB if the Third-Party controller determines it can no longer meet this obligation.
-The contract shall provide that when such a determination is made the Third-Party controller shall cease processing or take other reasonable and appropriate steps to remediate.
+The contract shall provide that such data may only be processed for limited and specified purposes consistent with the consent provided by the Data Subject.
+It will provide the same level of protection as the respective Data Privacy Framework Principles.
+The contract will require the Third- Party Controller to notify ABB if the Third-Party Controller determines it can no longer meet this obligation.
+The contract shall provide that when such a determination is made the Third-Party Controller shall cease processing or take other reasonable and appropriate steps to remediate.

-ACCESS.
-ABB provides individuals with access to their personal data for purposes of correcting, amending or deleting that information where it is inaccurate or has been processed in violation of the Principles.
-Access will not be provided where the burden or expense of providing such access would be disproportionate to the risks to the individual’s privacy or where the rights of persons other than the individual would be violated.
-A reasonable fee compensating ABB for resource use related to accessing, changing or deleting the Personal Data may be charged.
+ABB provides Data Subjects with the opportunity to access or request a copy of their Personal Data and to correct, amend or delete that information where it is inaccurate or has been processed in violation of the respective Principles, subject to certain limitations.
+A reasonable fee compensating ABB for resources use related to accessing, changing or deleting the Personal Data may be charged.

 ABB Inc.